There are many strategies that influence our work within the Broads including the Broads Plan, Broads Local Plan and a

-The Integrated Access Strategy (2019) aims to address the issue of access routes, including to and between land and water, and their connections to key tourist facilities and sustainable transport links.
+The Integrated Access Strategy (2019) aims to address the issue of access routes, including to and between land and water, and their connections to key visitor facilities and sustainable transport links.
 For more information, see the access page.

 The Lake Restoration Strategy (2008) outlines how the Broads Authority's approach to maintaining good water quality in water bodies in the Broads and to prevent the further decline of other existing water bodies due to climate change.

-The Sediment Management Strategy gives an overview of the challenge of managing sediment from the Broads waterways, and prioritises dredging requirements and programmes.
+The Waterways Management Strategy (2022/23 - 2026/27) gives an overview of the challenge of managing the Broads waterways, and prioritises the maintenance requirements and programmes.
 Find out more on our dredging, riverside tree management and water plant cutting pages.